Tennis at the 2020 Summer Olympics – Mixed doubles: Background

 This was the 7th (medal) appearance of the mixed doubles tennis event.
 The event was first held in 1900 and would not be held again until 1912 (when both outdoor and indoor versions were held); it would then be held the next two Games in 1920 and 1924.
 Tennis was not a medal sport from 1928 to 1984, though there were demonstration events in 1968 (which included mixed doubles) and 1984 (which did not).
 Mixed doubles did not return with the rest of the tennis programme in 1988; instead, it was not until 2012 that mixed doubles returned to the programme, where it has been since.

 Bethanie Mattek-Sands and Jack Sock won the title in 2016, but Sock did not qualify for the Olympic Games in Tokyo.
 Mattek-Sands participated with Rajeev Ram, but they lost in the first round to Laura Siegemund and Kevin Krawietz.

-Canada, Croatia, Japan, and Kazakhstan made their mixed doubles debut; Russian athletes competed under the "ROC" name and flag due to World Anti-Doping Agency sanctions.
-France competed for the sixth time, most among nations.
+Canada, Croatia, Japan, and Kazakhstan made their mixed doubles debut; Russian athletes competed under the ROC name and flag due to World Anti-Doping Agency sanctions.
+France competed for the sixth time, the most among all nations.

 Qualification

 Each National Olympic Committee (NOC) can enter up to two pairs (four players).
 There are 16 pairs places (32 players) in the event.
 Qualification is based primarily on the ranking lists of 14 June 2021.
 Mixed Doubles teams will be selected from athletes that have been accepted for the singles and/or the doubles events.
 15 places are allocated to the highest ranked teams based on the combined ranking of each team.
 One place goes to the highest ranked nominated team from the host nation.

-The entries for the competition must be made on-site by 11am local time on 27 July.
+The entries for the competition must be made on-site by 11:00 local time on 27 July.